-Pharma companies have failed to provide essential medicines to patients in poor countries, where the risk of drug-resistant infections is greatest, increasing the pathogens’ chances of developing resistance, revealed a report by pharma industry watchdog.
+Pharma companies have failed to provide essential medicines to patients in poor countries, where the risk of drug-resistant infections is greatest, increasing the pathogens’ chances of developing resistance, revealed a report by a pharma industry watchdog.

 Antimicrobial resistance has emerged as one of the greatest threats to public health in the 21st century.
 Drug-resistant infections are estimated to kill 750,000 people each year.